azamatbekmurat/bank-account/README.md

 ## Description

 This webpage where a user can create a single bank account with an initial deposit amount, which also allows the user to make withdrawals, deposits and see the balance of the account.
+* Example:
+  * Input for initial Deposit: 1500
+  * Output for current balance: 1500

 ## Setup/Installation Requirements